-This is a temporary home for our ongoing learning of Restorative Circles, a specific systemic approach to conflict whose development began with the work of Dominic Barter in Rio de Janeiro in the mid 1990s and continues with a growing community both in Brazil and internationally.
+This is a temporary home for our ongoing learning of Restorative Circles, a specific systemic approach to conflict whose development began with the work of Dominic Barter and young favela residents in Rio de Janeiro in the mid 1990s and continues with a growing community both in Brazil and internationally.

-Restorative Circles helps communities, organisations and government develop their own processes for supporting those in conflict.
+Restorative Circles helps communities, organisations, families and government develop their own processes for supporting those in conflict.
 Commonly these bring together the three parties to a conflict – those who have acted, those directly impacted and the wider community – within an intentional systemic context, to dialogue as equals.
 Often participants invite each other and attend voluntarily.
-The dialogue process used is shared openly with all participants, and guided by a community member.
+The dialogue processes used tend to be shared openly with all participants, and guided by a community member.
 Generally these processes end with actions that bring mutual benefit.

-As circle forms, these practices tend to invite shared power, mutual understanding, self-responsibility and agreed actions that repair harm, restore relationship and reintegrate community.
+As circle forms, these practices commonly invite shared power, mutual understanding, self-responsibility and agreed actions that repair harm, restore relationship and reintegrate community.